Climate and Supply Engineering

 Each year, VIA awards a limited number of scholarships to highly qualified students from countries outside the EU and the EEA.
 The scholarship can be applied for by all current, international, and tuition-fee-paying students who have completed the first year of studies at VIA (2 semesters).
 This means that first year students cannot apply for a scholarship.
 A maximum of two full semesters can be awarded during studies at VIA.

-You may do the internship in a company of your choice in Denmark or abroad.
-If you are planning to work in Denmark after graduation, we recommend doing your internship in Denmark.
+• You may do the internship in a company of your choice in Denmark or abroad.
+If you are planning to work in Denmark after graduation, we recommend doing your internship in Denmark to build your professional network.

 Examples of internship hosts: